Crescentia cujete: Caribbean

-A calabash is primarily used to make utensils such as cups, bowls, and basins in rural areas.
+The fruit is primarily used to make utensils, such as cups, bowls, and basins, in rural areas.
 It can be used for carrying water, or for transporting fish, when fishing.
 In some Caribbean countries, it is worked, painted, and decorated and turned into items by artisans, and sold to tourists.

 As a cup, bowl, or even a water-pipe or "bong", the calabash is considered consistent with the "Ital" or vital lifestyle of not using refined products such as table salt, or modern cooking methods, such as microwave ovens.
 In Haiti, the plant is called kalbas kouran, literally, "running calabash", and is used to make the sacred rattle emblematic of the Vodou priesthood, called an asson.
 As such, the plant is highly respected.
 It is the national tree of St. Lucia.
 In Cuba, the dried fruit is commonly used as a coffee cup by rural farmers.
 In Dominican Republic, the plant is called the higüero tree and it is popularly used to make decorative objects and ornaments, though historically it has been used in all sorts of ways.

 Costa Rica

 The Costa Rican town of Santa Bárbara de Santa Cruz holds a traditional annual dance of the calabashes (baile de los guacales).
 Since 2000, the activity has been considered of cultural interest to the community, and all participants receive a hand-painted calabash vessel to thank them for their economic contribution (which they paid in the form of an entrance ticket).

-Native Americans throughout the country traditionally serve chicha in calabash vessels to the participants of special events such as the baile de los diablitos (dance of the little fiends - literally, dance of the little devils).
+Native Americans throughout the country traditionally serve chicha in calabash vessels to the participants of special events such as the baile de los diablitos (dance of the little devils).